andikleen/mcelog/README.md

 You can run mcelog from systemd or similar daemons.
 An example systemd unit file is in `mcelog.service`.

+By default mcelog reports its version as the git tag.
+This can be overridden by setting up a .os_release file in the source directory.
+A build system could write the OS version to this file to mark the binary.

 ### For older distributions using init scripts

 Please install an init script by default that runs mcelog in daemon mode.